 After his cameo appearance with Cleveland, Eibel spent the rest of 1912 playing for the Dayton Veterans at first base and appearing in 81 Central League games.
 Sporting Life noted that “Eibel, the high school boy who played one game in right field for the Naps, is proving to be a regular bear” with Dayton.
 He hit .245, with one home run.

-For the next five years Eibel continued to toil in the minor leagues, first dropping down two levels to Class D and the Michigan State League, where he played for the 1913 Saginaw Ducks, hitting .313 in 125 games.
+For the next five years Eibel continued to toil in the minor leagues, first dropping down two levels to Class D and the Southern Michigan League, where he played for the 1913 Saginaw Ducks, hitting .313 in 125 games.
 That helped secure him a slot in the Southern Association (Class A) with the Atlanta Crackers in 1914 and the beginning of 1915.
 He hit .284 in 1914 with eight home runs.
 He wasn’t nearly as successful in 1915, starting with the Crackers and ending with the Memphis Chickasaws (but hitting only a combined .233).

 Eibel spent the next two years in Double-A, playing for Richmond in the International League, the team known as the Climbers the first year and then (perhaps having successfully made the climb) the Virginians in 1917.
 His average climbed from .254 in ’16 to .301 in ’17.
 He was highly regarded for his work in 1917, described in early 1918 by the Boston Globe’s Edward F. Martin as “a regular Steve Efficiency for the tail-end Richmond club last season.”
 Few in the league batted better, and he committed only four errors in 125 games, leading the league’s first basemen in fielding.
 He stole 14 bases and was adept with the sacrifice, executing it successfully 13 times.